Ouzo Capital of the World

 town on the island after Mytilini.
 This is

-where the famous Barbayiannis
+where the famous Barbayannis

 Ouzo comes from as well as